37th Virginia Cavalry Battalion

+Service

 Virginia's 37th Cavalry Battalion was organized in August, 1862, as Dunn's Partisan Rangers.
 The battalion contained four companies and in November was changed to regular cavalry.
 Co.
 E was organized on October 1, 1862.
 Co.
 F, from North Carolina, was organized on October 26, 1862.
 Co.
 H was organized on January 8, 1863, Co.
 G was organized February 6, 1863, and Co.
 I was organized on April 1, 1863.
 Co.
 K transferred from the 21st Virginia Cavalry before June 5, 1864.
 It was assigned to W.E.
 Jones', McCausland's and W.L.
 Jackson's Brigade.
 During April, 1864, it totalled 300 effectives and by June had increased its strength to ten companies.
 It was involved in various operations in western Virginia and East Tennessee, then saw action in the Shenandoah Valley.
 The unit disbanded in mid-April, 1865.
 Lieutenant Colonel Ambrose C. Dunn and Major J.R.
 Claiborne were in command.